TC4451/Wake_word_sign_digits/BNN/README.md

 [Larq](https://docs.larq.dev/larq/) is an open-source Python library for training neural networks with extremely low-precision weights and activations, such as Binarized Neural Networks.

-One issue is the larg only works with older version of python
+One issue is the larq only works with older version of python

 ![image](https://github.com/user-attachments/assets/8620398a-4837-4169-8482-29ab03221ade)

 For this project we use

 python version 3.10.16

 larq 13.3

 tensorflow 2.10

 We will follow the tutorial flow provided in the [LARQ documentation](https://docs.larq.dev/larq/tutorials/binarynet_cifar10/)